rahulrai-in/thecloudblog/tcb/content/post/Event Driven Architecture with Apache Kafka for NET Developers Part 1 - Event Producer/index.md

 }
 ```

-You must be wondering why did we create three partitions?
+You must be wondering why we created three partitions?
 We want to explore how the producer can write to different partitions of a topic.
 An employee belongs to a department, so we will create a partition for each department in the **leave-applications** topic.
 Employee applications will be queued sequentially within each department.
 Let's create an enumeration named `Department` now, which we will later use in the producer's logic.

 ```cs
 public enum Departments : byte